derammo/der20/README.md

 Currently, local testing of individual dialogs can be down in a browser.
 See test/show.html for an example.

+Please contact derammo for creating a release.
+The tools required are included in the Makefile, but please don't do it :)

 Requirements: Node.js, npm, GNU Make

 Installation: 'make'